Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Motivation

 \section{Motivation}

-A set of the beam energy values in the Hadron-Muon Branching Ratio measurement with the KEDR detector \cite{KEDR} at the electron-positron VEPP-M collider \cite{VEPP-4M} in the region between $J/\psi$ and $\psi(2S)$ resonances includes several critical points.
-In particular, $E=1764$~MeV and $1814$~MeV.
-Since the beam energy calibration in this experiment is performed with the Resonant Depolarization technique (RD) so polarized beams are required.
-Polarization is obtained due to the natural radiative mechanism at the VEPP-3 booster storage ring.
-Both mentioned energy values are in the so-called 'Polarization Downfall' $-$ the VEPP-3 energy range of approximately 160 MeV width where obtaining of the polarization of a fairly high degree is significantly hampered because of strong depolarization effect of the guide field imperfections.
-The 'Polarization Downfall' range was found in the 2003 year experiment with the polarimeter based on the internal polarized target \cite{DYUG}.
+The set of the beam energy values in the Hadron-Muon Branching Ratio measurement with the KEDR detector~\cite{KEDR} at the electron-positron VEPP-M collider~\cite{VEPP-4M} in the region between $J/\psi$ and $\psi '$ resonances includes several critical points, in particular, $E=1764$~MeV and $1814$~MeV.
+The beam energy calibration in this experiment is performed using the Resonant Depolarization technique (RD), and thus polarized beams are required.
+Polarization is obtained due to the natural radiation mechanism at the VEPP-3 booster storage ring (see Fig.~\ref{VEPP-4}).
+Both mentioned energy values are in the so-called 'Polarization Downfall' (Fig.~\ref{fig:Diag}), which is the VEPP-3 energy range of approximately 160 MeV width, where obtaining of a fairly high degree of polarization is significantly hampered because of the strong depolarization effect of different field imperfections.
+The 'Polarization Downfall' range was found in the 2003 year experiment with the polarimeter based on an internal polarized target~\cite{DYUG}.